Coiot/cbr-main/src/albums/s4/Episode27.md

   - scene_number: 51
     scene_title: "It’s Palawover"
     slide_url: https://cdn.civbattleroyale.tv/cbrx-season4-episode27-scene51.jpeg
-    narration: "<p>Palawa, despite the fact that it has seemed like they would outscale Noongar for the past 27 parts, has largely stagnated.
+    narration: "<p>Palawa, despite the fact that it has seemed like they would outscale Noongar for the past 27 episodes, has largely stagnated.
 Nevertheless, they declare that they are, in fact, the champions.</p>"
   - scene_number: 52
     scene_title: "It’s- ah fuck, that would be my first repeat.
 It’s Poblanover."
     slide_url: https://cdn.civbattleroyale.tv/cbrx-season4-episode27-scene52.jpeg